ASINSpotlight

 The dedicated storefront-stalking category is small.
 Storefront Stalker Pro is the best-known entrant, and it's genuinely good at the job it picked.
 In its own words, it "allows you to automate the process of reverse sourcing storefronts… You will be alerted every time new ASINs are added to the storefronts you're stalking."

 That sentence is also the boundary.
-It is a new-ASIN alerting tool, priced by how many stores you watch, and it refreshes on a fixed 4-hour cadence — which is a real advantage if new-product alerts are all you want, since nothing is on-demand about it.
+It is a new-ASIN alerting tool, priced by how many stores you watch, and it refreshes on a fixed 4-hour cadence, which is a real advantage if new-product alerts are all you want: nothing is on-demand about it.
 Its published tiers, as of July 2026, are Entry $15/mo (3 stores), Basic $40/mo (10), Professional $70/mo (20) and Elite $140/mo (40), with a 7-day trial and 20% off annual.
+One naming note: its maker now also sells the same engine as Tactical Expander Lite, marketed as "formerly Stalker Pro" and built around Tactical Arbitrage integration, so searching for the tool today turns up both names.

 Further out: Keepa's seller lookup returns a stored asinList of up to 100,000 ASINs per seller, though a single live storefront query refreshes only about 2,400 of them.
 SmartScout exposes seller catalogs from its own warehouse, with the Sellers Database starting at $97/mo.
 Chrome extensions like SellerAmp's ASIN Grabber or Helium 10's Xray will annotate or one-shot-grab a storefront page, but none of them re-scan and diff it over time.